Yandex Cloud

 • hour: Hour of day (UTC), from 1 to 24.

-• --websql-access: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
+• --websql-access: Enables running SQL queries on cluster databases from the Yandex Cloud management console using Yandex WebSQL.
 The default value is false.

-• --serverless-access: Enables cluster access from Yandex Cloud Functions.
+• --serverless-access: Enables access to the cluster from Yandex Cloud Functions.
 The default value is false.
-For more details on configuring access, see this Cloud Functions article.
+For details on setting up access, see this Cloud Functions article.

-• --yandexquery-access: Enables cluster access from Yandex Query.
-This feature is at the Preview stage and provided upon request.
+• --yandexquery-access: Enables access to the cluster from Yandex Query.
+This feature is in the Preview stage and can be enabled upon request.

 • --connection-pooling-mode: Specifies the connection pooler mode (SESSION, TRANSACTION, or STATEMENT).

-• --deletion-protection: Deletion ptotection for the cluster, its databases, and users.
+• --deletion-protection: Deletion protection for the cluster, its databases, and users.

 By default, when users and databases are created, this setting’s value is inherited from the cluster.
 You can also specify this setting manually.
 See User management and Database management for details.